Dadoum/super_.forms/README.md

 The ultimate windowing library.

-## Link with beamui:

-It shares the foundations with beamui, but cleans up the API, which is way too complex to me, and abandon of CSS, which is Reusing beamui's foundation, but not API, which is overcomplex to me, and nor the CSS, which although its themability, complexifies the code Moreover, with a code-only approach, it could make the code faster.

-However, super_.forms also aims more than beamui on certain aspects, most notably on widgets that are available : by example, I plan to implement WebKit and Wayland in a not-so-far-away future.
+## Why another GUI library?

 See super_.forms as a continuation of Gtk+ 2's philosophy.
+Do most of the things you want and have a stable API to build upon with newer technologies.

 ## Roadmap